sanddevil/badzilla-vm/README.md

 This project is licensed under the MIT open source license.

 ## Credits
-[Jeff Geerling](https://www.jeffgeerling.com/) created Drupal VM in 2014 for a more efficient Drupal site and core/contrib development workflow.
-This project is featured as an example in [Ansible for DevOps](https://www.ansiblefordevops.com/).
+[Jeff Geerling](https://www.jeffgeerling.com/)'s Drupal VM was both the inspiration and the starting point for this project.
+Huge thanks to the incredible work Jeff has done.
+His amazing book led me to try my own VM build.
+Please check his book out: [Ansible for DevOps](https://www.ansiblefordevops.com/).

 ## About the Author
 [Badzilla (Nigel Milligan)](http://badzilla.co.uk) is a London UK based Freelance Drupal Architect and Consultant and can be contacted via LinkedIn.